-How to Use Vinegar When Cleaning Decks?
+How to Use Vinegar When Cleaning Decking?

 - First, gather all the materials that you will need.
-You will need 1/2 cup of vinegar, either white or apple-cider, 1/4 cup of baking soda, and 3-4 litres of water.
+You will need 1/2 cup of vinegar, either white or apple cider, 1/4 cup of baking soda, and 3-4 litres of water.
 Mix all of them in a bucket.

 - Finally, check for persistent stain spots.
 For these, you will need to use a stronger solution to remove it.
 To do this, you will need to mix two parts vinegar and one part water.
-Apply it directly to the problematic area and sprinkle baking soda.
+Apply it directly to the problematic area and sprinkle with baking soda.
 Leave it for a few minutes for the vinegar to penetrate the stains.
 Then, rinse it off with water.

 As previously mentioned, vinegar as a cleaning agent is cheap and effective.
 However, you may want to use a professional cleaning product when it comes to more stubborn stains.